 - Vegan Cooking for Carnivores, by Roberto Martin

-You won’t have any problem finding meaty vegan foods when dining out.
-That’s especially true where fast food is concerned, since nearly all the top chains have recognized that the meat-free market is too big to ignore.
+You can find plenty of meaty vegan foods when dining out.
+That’s especially true where fast food is concerned, since most of the top chains realize that the meat-free market has grown too big to ignore.
 Standout choices include Burger King and White Castle, both of which feature the Impossible Burger on their menus.

 If you like Mexican food, you’ve got great options.
 Chipotle Mexican Grill, Qdoba, and Del Taco all offer a variety of sensational vegan burrito fillings.
-And Taco Bell is famous for having a mostly-vegan menu as long as you avoid items containing meat, cheese, or sour cream.
+And Taco Bell is famous for having an entirely vegan menu as long as you avoid items containing meat, cheese, or sour cream.

 No matter where you live, chances are you’ve got at least one superb vegan dining option nearby.
-See our vegan restaurants guide for advice on how to discover the best meat-free options near you.
+See our vegan restaurants and fast food guides to acquaint yourself with the best local meat-free dining options.

 Stepping Stones to Going Meat-Free

 Going vegan obviously demands a greater commitment than merely eating meat-free.
-But the same strategies that work for one work equally well for the other.
-In both cases, you can edge towards the diet you want, shifting a little closer week after week.
+But the same strategies that will help you cut out meat work equally well for going vegan.
+In both cases, you can lean into whatever diet you want, steadily moving closer week by week.

-In particular, the most useful step I took towards a vegan diet was when I decided to eat exclusively vegan at home.
-If you’re not ready to remove all meat from your diet, consider resolving to never again bring meat into your kitchen.
-In no time, you’ll be expanding your repertoire of meat-free dishes, especially if you get ahold of some vegetarian cookbooks that cater to your favorite meals and cuisines.
+The most useful step I took towards a vegan diet was when I decided to eat exclusively vegan at home.
+If you’re not ready to remove quit meat entirely, consider resolving to banish it from your kitchen.
+In no time, you’ll be expanding your repertoire of meat-free dishes, especially if you pick up some vegetarian cookbooks that feature your favorite meals and cuisines.

-Another approach that has helped multitudes of people is Mark Bittman’s Vegan Before 6:00 plan, where he observes a completely vegan diet up until his dinner meal, and at that point eats whatever food he wants.
-It’s easy enough to convert Bittman’s idea to Vegetarian Before 6:00, and thereby eat meat-free meals at least two-thirds of the time.
+Another helpful approach is Mark Bittman’s Vegan Before 6:00 plan, where he follows a completely vegan diet prior to dinner.
+Then he eats whatever food he wants for the rest of the day.
+You can obviously modify Bittman’s approach to become merely vegetarian before 6:00, and thereby eat meat-free at least two-thirds of the time.

 Go Fish-Free Too!